-The famine was caused by potato blight, more specifically a strain of fungus called phytophthora infestans that arrived in Ireland in 1845.
+A potato blight caused the famine, more specifically a strain of fungus called phytophthora infestans that arrived in Ireland in 1845.
 The fungus infected potato plants through their leaves and left behind shriveled, inedible tubers.

 The first year it arrived in 1845, nearly one-third of the crop was destroyed.
 The next year the blight was even worse, destroying anywhere from 75-90% of the potato crop.
-While the blight was absent in 1847, farmers largely did not plant potatoes in that year in fear of their crop being destroyed.
+While the blight was absent in 1847, farmers largely did not plant potatoes that year in fear of destroyed crops.

 Of course, the blight returned in 1848, yet again wreaking devastation on the new potato crops planted.
-The blight returned in 1849 and 1850, though its impact was lessened and some counties were hit worse than others.
+The blight returned in 1849 and 1850, though to a lesser degree with some counties hit worse than others.

 The poorest of the Irish were disproportionately affected by the potato failure.
 Many of these people were subsistence tenant farmers that grew only enough to feed themselves and pay the rent on their land.
 When the potato crop failed, starvation ensued beginning in 1846, though the worst of it was between 1847-1848.

 During the early years of the famine, riots and protests erupted demanding aid and assistance.
 Eventually these subsided as despair and desperation set in.
 As people congregated together, disease from weakened immune systems spread rampant through the population.